 Perk TV is an app that pays you to watch countless videos on your smartphone or tablet.
 The videos only last about 1-2 minutes long on average, and you can choose between watching movie trailers or app trailers.

 Each time you watch a video you are granted points.
-When you get enough points, they can be redeemed for gift cards to Amazon, WalMart, and Target, or you can have the option of opting out for cash and getting money directly deposited into your PayPal account.
+When you get enough points, they can be redeemed for free Walmart gift cards and money other retailers.
+You can also opt out for cash and getting money directly deposited into your PayPal account.
 Now there’s even an option to redeem for Bitcoin.

 These videos can be streamed continually without any work on your end.
 There is no check-in required to watch an upcoming trailer.
 Perk TV will automatically play the next video for you, meaning you will continue to earn points even if you aren’t near your phone.

 Perk TV earns its income by hosting short ads before each trailer is displayed.
 You can visit the app’s website here to find out more information.

 How to Make Passive Income from Perk TV